graffle-js/graffle/website/content/_snippets/examples/preset/bare.detail.md

  * is not available to us.
 Nor are the request methods.
  */

-const _t: never = graffle1.transport
+const _e0: never = graffle1.transport
 const _e1: 'Error: You cannot send requests yet.
 You must setup a transport.' = graffle1.gql

 /**